bnjbvr/diary/README.md

 # Installation

-The following instructions will guide you throughout the installation procedure on __Ubuntu__.

 ## Prerequisites

 First things first, let's install a few dependencies for Diary to run properly.
+Feel free to ignore this part if you already have node, npm and coffee on your machine.

+The following instructions will guide you throughout the installation procedure on __Ubuntu__.

 1. NodeJS + NPM